alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 This is called the *ideal world*, because it represents the best case scenario.
-All communication goes through Faith, who never reveals input received to the other party.
+All communication goes through Faith, who never reveals the input she received.
 She only replies with what the parties want to know, $$f(x,y)$$.

-If this is the best case scenario, we should try to define security by how close we get to the optimum.
+If this is the best case scenario, we should define security by how close we get to that best case.
 This gives the following.

 **A protocol between Alice and Bob is secure if it is as secure as the ideal world protocol between Alice, Bob, and Faith.**
 {: .centered }

-This is a good first step, but now we need to look at how secure the ideal world protocol is.
+To make this more precise, we need to analyze the ideal world's security.

 Suppose we securely computed $$f(x,y) = x+y$$ in the ideal world.
 At the end of communication, Alice knows